Artchibald/2022_icon_rebrand_scripts/README.md

 - Make sure you are using the correct swatches/colours.
 - Illustrator check advanced colour mode is correct:  Edit > Assign profile > Must match sRGB IEC61966-2.1
 - Select each individual color shape and under Window > Colours make sure each shape colour is set to rgb in tiny top right burger menu.
-- Any issues: archie AT archibaldbutler.com.
+- Any issues: archie ATsymbol archibaldbutler.com.

 # Run watch task to compile ts to js